LuposX/KonfiguratorFuerOSMDaten/README.rst

    :target: https://opensource.org/licenses/MIT

-Whether it’s biking to college or driving to the supermarket, traffic affects us all. all.
+Whether it’s biking to college or driving to the supermarket, traffic affects us all.
 This product generates from geodata of the free project ‘OpenStreetMap’ (OSM) a numerical ranking of the attractiveness of geographic locations.
 A main focus is the configurability of the generation of this score.
 Traffic planners can